ZJUVAI/zjuvai.github.io/content/authors/yongdai/_index.md

 ---
 # Display name
-name: Linhao Meng
+name: Yong Dai

-index: 230
+index: 410

 # Username (this should match the folder name)
 authors:
-  - linhaomeng
+  - yongdai

 # Is this the primary user of the site?
 superuser: true